-Most people who find out that I get up at 5 am every day think I’m crazy.
+Most people who find out that I get up around 6 am every day think I’m crazy.
 While I’ve always been a morning person, I read a lot about how a healthy morning ritual would set me up to have a great day, experimented with different things over time, and experienced the benefits firsthand.
 My goal here is to help you create your own healthy morning ritual–one that fits into the context of your life.

 Step 1: Look at What You Do Today

 You already have some kind of morning ritual.
 The trick is to look what you currently do, and consider how well or poorly it serves you.
 For example, say that when your alarm clock buzzes, you jump up, stumble into the kitchen and grab a cup of coffee.
 But maybe you realize the buzzing alarm startles you, and you typically feel angry about having to get up.
 Maybe you notice that your energy is consistently low.
 Maybe you’d rather not be so reliant on coffee to help you open your eyes.
 Or maybe you savor that cup of coffee because it makes you feel warm and fuzzy inside and out.

 Take note of what you love and what you might want to change.

 Step 2a: Pick One Thing to Stop Doing

 Select one thing from your current morning routine that you know deep down isn’t good for you, and set an intention to let it go.
 Now, no one likes giving something up, including me.
 It’s difficult because it’s change–and we’re such creatures of habit.
 Sometimes you might even need to give up something you really love, in favor of something you’ve prioritized higher.